openrewrite/rewrite-docs/reference/gradle-plugin-configuration.md

 * `activeRecipe` - Explicitly turns on recipes by name \(the name given in the `specs.openrewrite.org/v1beta/recipe` resource\).
 No recipe is run unless explicitly turned on with this setting.
 * `activeStyle` - Explicitly turns on a style by name \(the name given in the `specs.openrewrite.org/v1beta/style` resource\).
 No style is applied unless explicitly turned on with this setting.
-* `configFile` - Where to look for a Rewrite YML configuration file somewhere in the project directory \(or really anywhere on disk\).
+* `configFile` - Where to look for a OpenRewrite YML configuration file somewhere in the project directory \(or really anywhere on disk\).
 This file is not required to exist.
 If not specified otherwise, the default value is `<root project directory>/rewrite.yml`.
 * `failOnDryRunResults` - Boolean flag toggling whether `rewriteDryRun` should throw an exception and non-zero exit code if changes are detected.
 Default is `false`.

 ```groovy